 Applied decoration covered in this section, is the applying of molten glass onto the body of an article and manipulating it in a decorative manner.
 In general it will not cover the application of handles or the application of glass threading, trailing, dabs and canes which will be covered elsewhere.

-In general the decoration applied was of a rustic floral nature but often incorporated fish reptiles and butterflies.
+The Victorian applied decoration was of a rustic floral nature but often incorporated fish reptiles and butterflies.
 This type of glass was manufactured by all the Stourbridge glass makers large and small, with varying degrees of skill.
-Stevens & Williams and Thomas Webb were the leaders of this fashion.
+Henry Gething Richardson, Stevens & Williams and Thomas Webb were the leaders of this fashion.
 Their applied art glass was in a league of its own when it came to detail, so much so that any glass with applied decoration that comes to the market is labelled as Stevens & Williams even though it is frequently inferior and of continental origin.

 To compete with the cheaper continental manufacturers, Stevens & Williams and Thomas Webb used smaller factories like Harrop and Smart Brothers to produce ranges of similar styled every day glass.